When the Shit Goes Down

 "When the Shit Goes Down" ("When the Ship Goes Down" on edited versions) is a song by American hip hop group Cypress Hill.
-The song was released as the second single from the group's second studio album, Black Sunday.
-The single was released exclusively in Australia and Europe.
+It was released in 1993 by Ruffhouse and Columbia Records as the second single from the group's second studio album, Black Sunday (1993).
+The song is written by Louis Freese, Lawrence Muggerud and Lawrence Emmett Dickens, and produced by Muggerud.
+It was released exclusively in Australia and Europe.

+Music video

+A music video for the song was directed by F. Gary Gray.